tvnn/netvisor/README.md

 - Internal Docker networks
 - Container ports and exposed services

-The daemon connects to the Docker socket at `/var/run/docker.sock`.
+**Important**: The daemon connects to the Docker socket at `/var/run/docker.sock`.
+To ensure it has access to this, uncomment the line in `docker-compose.daemon.yml` that mounts the Docker socket to the container.
+If you are running the binary directly, you can ignore this.

 ### Network Scanning